 Barb from Lake County, OH

 One of the things I do that makes a huge huge time saver is getting the hand held steam cleaner and our floor steam cleaner and use both to defrost the freezer.
 I use the hand held to melt the build up and the floor to suck it up from the hand nozzle.
-It makes a normal all day job done in about 2 hours.
-Another thing I use mine for is cleaning in the laundry room.
-It makes your washer and dryer where you have all the groves around the dials shine like new.
-Also it works wonders on your stove knobs too.

 It is great to do the tracks in your patio doors and tracks of the windows.

 I bought one of those too.
 I have a parrot and it makes short work with cage cleaning.
 Removes poop from all the crevices with ease.
+Now I don't have to wait for a hot sunny day and lug his huge heavy cage outside to hose it down.
+Plus I don't have to use any type of cleaner.
+They are so toxic and the steam does it all.

 Any suggestions on handheld steam cleaners?
 I don't want to pay too much.
 I have discovered these clean way better, and I don't have to use chemicals.